FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-encloud.md

 With large-scale enterprise data sets come increased risk and concern about the privacy of confidential information.
 The [data privacy software market is valued](https://www.fortunebusinessinsights.com/data-privacy-software-market-105420) at $1.68 billion and is forecasted to grow by nearly 41% to more than $25 billion by 2029.
 This market growth will transform IPFS by delivering real-world data and use cases to the network at scale, meaning more privacy, which leads to greater enterprise centricity and more value creation for the entire network.

-\_\_

-_Filecoin Foundation Dev Grants program helps advance projects and aims to award additional grants to boost development in the Filecoin ecosystem.
-Check out our other grant recipients and learn how you can apply for_ [_Open Grants and Microgrants_](https://fil.org/grants)_._
+_The Filecoin Dev Grants program helps advance projects and aims to award additional grants to boost development in the Filecoin ecosystem.
+Check out our other grant recipients and learn how you can apply for a [Filecoin Developer Grant](https://github.com/filecoin-project/devgrants/blob/master/README.md)._